Our Faculty

 Adjunct Faculty

-Charles Weaver is on the faculty of the Juilliard School, where he teaches historical plucked instruments and Baroque music theory.
-He has performed widely as an accompanist on lute and theorbo, with a particular interest in seventeenth-century opera.
+Charles Weaver is on the faculty of the Juilliard School, where he teaches courses in performance practice, music history, historical music theory, and improvisation He has performed widely as an accompanist on lute and theorbo, with a particular interest in seventeenth-century opera.
 Of his conducting for New York’s Dell’Arte Opera, The Observer remarked, “It was amazing to hear what warm and varied sounds he coaxed from the ensemble.”
 He has also served as assistant conductor for Juilliard Opera and has accompanied operas with the Yale Baroque Opera Project, Princeton University, the University of Maryland, and the Boston Early Music Festival.

-He currently serves as organist and director of music at St. Mary’s Church in Norwalk, Connecticut.
-He joined the St. Mary’s Schola in 2012, under the direction of David Hughes, and later served as both a faculty member for the student schola program and as associate director of music.
-Before coming to St. Mary’s, he was director of the Holy Innocents’ Schola in New York City and previously sang at St. Agnes, where he had the life-altering experience, in 2006, of encountering plainchant as a living tradition.
+Since 2019 he has served as organist and director of music at St. Mary’s Church in Norwalk, Connecticut.
+He joined the St. Mary’s Schola in 2012, under the direction of David Hughes, and served from 2016 to 2019 as associate director of music.
+Before coming to St. Mary’s, he was director the Holy Innocents’ Schola in New York City and previously sang at St. Agnes, also in New York, where he had the life-altering experience, in 2006, of encountering plainchant as a living tradition.

-He is pursuing a doctoral degree in music theory at the City University of New York.
-His research interests include the history of music theory and the theory of plainchant rhythm.
+He holds a Ph.D. in music theory from the City University of New York.
+His research interests include the history of Gregorian Chant in performance (especially the question of rhythm) and the history of the theory of harmony.
 He lives in Connecticut with his wife and four children.